Bill 64: An Act to modernize Quebec’s privacy legislation to protect personal information

 How can you ensure your business complies so you can avoid fines?

 We’ve compiled a list of resources to help you gain a clear understanding of Quebec’s Bill 64 and its impact on your business.
-Have questions?
-Send us a message to request more information.
+Interested in learning more about Richter’s Bill 64 approach?
+Let’s connect.

 Understanding Bill 64